joshdschneider/erc20-ico/README.md

-## Wavepool ICO
+## erc20-ico

-ERC20 token ICO implementation built with [@openzeppelin/contracts](https://openzeppelin.com/contracts/) & [remix](https://remix-project.org/).
+Playing around with Solidity.
+This is an ERC20 token ICO implementation built with [@openzeppelin/contracts](https://openzeppelin.com/contracts/) & [remix](https://remix-project.org/).
 Equipped with opening & closing dates, presale phase with investor whitelisting, per-wallet cap, and more.
 This code hasn't been audited.
 Use at your own risk.

 Initialized with:
 - ERC20 token address